-I am still not fully committed to Christ’s way.
-I still fear for my life, my children’s lives.
-[I think I meant that I was still apprehensive about selling all and about the possibility that God would ask us to leave everything familiar to go to another country forever….and maybe die there.]
+I must not be fully committed to Christ’s way because I feel fear for my life, my children’s lives.
+[I was very apprehensive about “selling all” and about the possibility that God would ask us to leave everything familiar to go to another country forever….and maybe die there.]

 But I need to continuously affirm that –